-This website is designed for those seeking admission to the University of Oxford for graduate study in 2019-20.
+This website is designed for those applying to the University of Oxford in 2019-20 for graduate study.

 The University will seek to deliver each course in accordance with the descriptions set out in the relevant course webpage at the time of application and the corresponding “Course Information Sheet” sent to applicants with their offer of a place.
 The course webpages can be accessed via out Courses A-Z listing page.

 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after enrolment.